dalejn/cleanBib/README.md

 * Kendra Oudyk
 * Jeni Stiso
 * Erin Teich
+* Anne Urai
 * virtualmarioe
 * Dale Zhou

 # Changelog

+* __8/20/2021__
+  * add new references to default printed statement template
+  * add tips for Zotero
+  * add new papers and other resources

 * __1/17/2021__
   * fix special character endcoding/decoding from latex
   * fix punctuation removal also removing dashes in names
   * link analysis to the bib global variable prepared earlier to improve behavior of .aux path.
 In future, could use this to try to automatically modify .bib file for the user instead of asking them to in step 3.
   * add common error.
 In future, could add try/except sequence for editor.
   * describe .bib better in FAQ
   * fix unknownname bug to unknownnames
   * added back LaTeX template of statement